Academic Program Guide

 Building on the skills and ideas developed in Photography 1, this is a one-semester course dedicated to improving darkroom skills and broadening the student's conceptual approach to image making.
 Assignments explore historic and contemporary photographic concerns, and the pleasure of closely observing our world in a powerful way.
 This course may be taken concurrently with Photo Studio and repeated for credit.
 A materials fee may be applied to this course.

-Photo Studio (F460X) Prerequisite: Digital Image 2 Grade: 10-12
+Photo Studio (F460X) Prerequisite: Photography 2 or Digital Image 2 Grade: 10-12

-Digital Image 1 (F465X) Prerequisite: None Grade: 9-12
+Digital Image 1 (F465X) Prerequisite: Photography 1 Grade: 9-12

 Introduces students to digital cameras and digital image processing software.
-Emphasis in this class is "straight photography" and photographic composition grounded in the elements and principles of good design, exposure control and effective use of light.
+Emphasis in this course is "straight photography" and photographic composition grounded in the elements and principles of good design, exposure control and effective use of light.
 Assignments are intended to guide students' interest in "seeing" the world around them in creative and meaningful compositions, and "finishing" the photographs with image software such as Adobe Photoshop and Lightroom.
 We cover camera and image formats as well.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Digital Image 2 (F466X) Prerequisite: Digital Image 1 Grade: 9-12